chloesavignac/MTNUCCOV/README.md

-# Code for *Mitochondrial-nuclear crosstalk characterizes Alzheimer's disease across 1.5 million brain cells*
+# Code for *Mitochondria-nucleus crosstalk characterizes Alzheimer's disease across 1.5 million brain cells*

 This repository contains the analysis code and figures associated with the manuscript: